 Last year, we held our first OUTSIDE Collab event.
 With an attendance of 400+ people, the virtual event was a success, providing the first step toward collaborating on a large scale and sharing the message of OUTSIDE to Floridians across the state.

 The way we achieve our purpose for OUTSIDE is going to be determined by all of us.
 By coming together and working collaboratively, we can look for specific actions and solutions which we can apply toward achieving our purpose.
 We invite you to join us at OUTSIDE 2021 this fall, where we will shift the Florida landscape paradigm together.

 Sharing Perspectives - Virtual | 1 - 4PM

 Overview: OUTSIDE 2021 will kick off with a virtual half day event and will be accessible via your web browser and/or mobile device.
-With live discussions, polling, and more, attendees will be able to partake in an interactive and engaging experience.
-The virtual event includes panels, presentations, keynote speaker Doug Tallamy, and more.
+With a live keynote and panel discussions, attendees will be able to partake in an interactive and engaging experience.
+The virtual event includes panels, presentations, and keynote speaker Doug Tallamy.

 Workshops + Tours - In Person | 9:30AM - 4PM

 Overview: Attendees will have the opportunity to experience two different native and Florida friendly plantings at Cherrylake, one of the largest ornamental tree farms in the United States.
-After lunch, attendees will tour Victory Pointe Park along with networking opportunities during lunch and an after-hours event.
-Keynote speaker Doug Tallamy will be attending day 2 as well to engage in person with attendees.
+After lunch, attendees will tour Victory Pointe Park in Downtown Clermont and end the day at Suncreek Brewery.
+Doug Tallamy will be attending day 2 as well to engage in person with attendees.
 Lunch and two drink tickets are included in registration.